Amortization Calculator

 Can I use the Amortization Calculator to look at refinancing my mortgage?

-Yes, after refinancing, simply enter the new loan amount, credit rate, and loan term, and the Loan repayment schedule calculator will provide you with the new amortization schedule.
-You can then compare it to the previous schedule to look at interest savings and/or changes to your payment scheme supporting your decision to refinance.
+Yes, the tool is invaluable for evaluating refinancing options.
+Simply enter your new projected loan amount, interest rate, and term, and the calculator will provide the updated amortization schedule.
+You can then compare it to your previous schedule to analyze interest savings, changes to your monthly payment scheme, and the "break-even" point.
+This data-driven approach supports a more informed decision on whether refinancing aligns with your financial goals.

 How does the Debt servicing schedule assist with tax planning?